Record Retention Policy

-The Senior Vice President, Human Resources and Administration is responsible for retention of all HR records.
+The Executive Vice President, TMX Resources and Administration (EVP-TMXR) is responsible for retention of all HR records.

-· Office Equipment – including personal computers, laptops, smart phones, PDAs, Blackberries®, and voicemail systems;
+· Office Equipment – including personal desktop computers, laptops, smart phones, and voicemail systems.

 · Networked Photocopiers,

-· Servers – including email servers, SPAM filter servers, Blackberry® servers, document management systems servers, instant messaging (IM) servers, file servers, print servers, firewall servers, HR database, servers, payroll database servers, and internal and external web servers;
+· Servers – including email servers, SPAM filter servers, document management systems servers, instant messaging (IM) servers, file servers, print servers, firewall servers, HR database, servers, payroll database servers, and internal and external web servers.

 · Proprietary applications (software or other programs licensed expressly to Altair); and

 |Inactive Record||See “Altair Record” below.|

 |IS Office||The Information Services office, and/or, as applicable, any other organizational technology group within Altair (including its subsidiaries and affiliates) that maintains Altair Information or Altair Resources.|